Savings Alert: In some states, pharmacists can prescribe birth control - no need to visit the doctor. Learn More

 inability to move the arms, legs, or facial muscles

 pain, redness, or swelling in the arm or leg

-pains in the chest, groin, or legs, especially in the calves of the legs
+pains in the chest, groin, or legs, especially in the calves

 severe headaches of sudden onset